rciam/simplesamlphp-module-userid/README.md

   - `facebook_targetedID`
   - `windowslive_targetedID`
   - `twitter_targetedID`
+- `authority_candidate_map`: An array of IdP entityIDs which are mapped to specific attributes names to consider for generating the user identifier.
+  Defaults to the empty array.
+If no IdP in this map matches, then the user identifier is generated based on the attributes specified in `candidates`.
 - `cuid_candidates`: An array of attributes names to consider as the user identifier attribute for whitelisted/blacklisted IdP tags.
 Defaults to:
   - `voPersonID`